Our Lady of Perpetual Help: Custodianship

-The original icon remains under the care of the Redemptorist Fathers at the Church of St. Alphonsus with the latest restoration of the icon having taken place in 1990.
+The original icon remains under the care of the Redemptorist Fathers at the Church of St. Alphonsus of Ligouri with the latest restoration of the icon having taken place in 1990.

+Feast Day

+The commemoration of Our Lady of Perpetual Help was fixed by Pope Pius IX on 27 June as a feast (second class double) in May 1876.
+It remained a feast on the General Roman Calendar appearing on the calendar of 1960.
+In the calendar reform following the Ecumenical Council of Vatican II it was removed from the universal calendar and then added by national episcopal conferences.
+The countries which include in it their national liturgical calendars are: Costa Rica, Haiti, Mexico, Peru, Puerto Rico, and Russia.
+The commemoration enjoys the rank of feast on the Redemptorist liturgical calendar, with its own propers for the Liturgy of the Hours and the Mass.
+There are also propers for the Mass in the Extraordinary Form.
+In the Ukrainian Greek Catholic Church, the Feast of Our Mother of Perpetual Help is observed on the first Sunday in July, with Festal propers added to the Divine Liturgy.

-Restoration and Carbon dating
+Restoration and carbon dating

-In 1866, the icon underwent restoration by the Polish painter Leopold Nowotny (1822—1870).
+Pope Pius IX tasked the Dean of the College of Cardinals, Costantino Patrizi Naro to restore the worn and damaged image on 26 April 1866.
+The icon underwent restoration by the Polish painter Leopold Nowotny (1822–1870).

 In 1990, the icon was taken down from its altar for new photography and image restoration commissioned by the General Government of Redemptorists.
 The Redemptorist Order entered into contract with the Technical Department at the Vatican Museum to restore the icon and prevent further fungal damage to the icon.
-The restoration process involved X-ray, infrared scanning, technical analysis of the paint and ultra-violet testing along with a Carbon-14-test which placed the icon between the year 1325–1480.
+The restoration process involved X-ray, infrared scanning, technical analysis of the paint and ultra-violet testing along with a carbon-14-test which placed the icon between the year 1325–1480.
 Artistic analysis of the icon revealed that the facial structure of the icon was altered due to previous overpainting, resulting in a combination of "oriental and occidental" features of the image.